adrienne/craft-tap/README.md

 prefix    | string | tap        | Specify a value to prefix Endpoints with elements  | array  | array(...) | Define available element types, and their actions

+> **Note:** You'll need to create `craft/config/tap.php`, and define the above parameters there.

-The elements parameter array should follow this format:
+The 'elements' parameter array should follow this format:

 ```php
 'elements' => array(